-The force that loads hemoglobin with oxygen in the lungs and unloads it in the tissues is the difference in partial pressure of oxygen.
+The difference in partial pressure of oxygen is the force that loads hemoglobin with oxygen in the lungs and unloads it in the tissues.
 In the lungs, alveolar oxygen partial pressure is higher than capillary oxygen partial pressure so that oxygen moves to the capillaries and binds to the hemoglobin.
-Tissue partial pressure of oxygen is lower than that of the blood, so oxygen moves from hemoglobin to the tissue.2
+Tissue partial pressure of oxygen is lower than that of the blood, so oxygen moves from hemoglobin to the tissue (Rosen & Manaker, 2020),

 Several factors can affect the affinity of hemoglobin for oxygen.
 The relationship between partial pressure of oxygen and hemoglobin is referred to as the oxyhemoglobin dissociation curve.
 Alkalosis, hypothermia, hypocapnia, and decreased levels of 2, 3-diphosphoglycerate (2, 3 DPG) increase the affinity of hemoglobin for oxygen.
 Acidosis, hyperthermia, hypercapnia, and increased 2, 3 DPG have the opposite effect, decreasing the affinity of hemoglobin for oxygen.
-This is referred to as hemoglobin dissociation curve shifting to the right.3
+This effect is referred to as the hemoglobin dissociation curve shifting to the right (Collins et al., 2015).

-This characteristic of hemoglobin facilitates oxygen loading in the lung and unloading in the tissue where the pH is lower, and the PaCO2 is higher.
+This characteristic of hemoglobin facilitates oxygen loading in the lung and unloading in the tissue where the pH is lower and the PaCO2 is higher.
 Fetal hemoglobin, which has a higher affinity for oxygen than adult hemoglobin, is more fully oxygenated at lower PaO2 values.
-This high affinity is represented by a left shift on the curve of dissociation of hemoglobin.
+This high affinity is represented by a left shift on the dissociation curve of hemoglobin.

 Once loaded with oxygen, the blood should reach the tissues to transfer oxygen to the cells.
 Oxygen delivery to the tissue depends on cardiac output (CO) and arterial oxygen content (CaO2): Oxygen delivery = CO x CaO2.

-The key concept is that when assessing a patient’s oxygenation, more information than just PaO2 and SaO2 should be considered.
-PaO2 and SaO2 may be normal, but if hemoglobin concentration is low or cardiac output is decreased, oxygen delivery to the tissue is decreased.1
+The key concept is that more information than just PaO2 and SaO2 should be considered when assessing a patient's oxygenation.
+PaO2 and SaO2 may be normal, but if hemoglobin concentration is low or cardiac output is decreased, oxygen delivery to the tissue is decreased (ANN, 2020).

-There are three major blood buffers to neutralize the acid in order to maintain the acid-base balance.
-Of the three buffers (hemoglobin, serum protein, and bicarbonate), the bicarbonate system is predominant.
-Bicarbonate combines with hydrogen to form carbon dioxide and water, thereby buffering the acids and balancing the pH.
-If the carbon dioxide cannot be excreted by the lungs, the hydrogen ions can be returned to the solution and result in acidemia.
+There are three major blood buffers to neutralize the acid to maintain the acid-base balance.
+The bicarbonate system is predominant among the three buffers (hemoglobin, serum protein, and bicarbonate).
+Bicarbonate combines with hydrogen to form carbon dioxide and water, buffering the acids and balancing the pH.
+If the lungs cannot excrete the carbon dioxide, the hydrogen ions can be returned to the solution, resulting in acidemia.

 The lungs are primarily responsible for the carbon dioxide level (PaO2), and the kidneys control the plasma bicarbonate (HCO3-).
-Acting as an acid, carbon dioxide will add hydrogen ions, and bicarbonate acting as a base accepts ions.
+Acting as an acid, carbon dioxide will add hydrogen ions, and bicarbonate acting as a base, accepts ions.
 As the PaCO2 rises or HCO3- falls, the pH will become more acidotic.
-As the CO2 falls or HCO3- rises the pH will become more alkalotic.1
+As the CO2 falls or HCO3- rises, the pH will become more alkalotic (ANN, 2020).

-PaCO2 is directly related to the respiratory status, pH abnormalities resulting from abnormal PaCO2 are considered respiratory in origin.
+PaCO2 is directly related to respiratory status.
+PH abnormalities resulting from abnormal PaCO2 are considered respiratory in origin.
 Any abnormalities in HCO3- are considered metabolic in origin.
 Base excess (BE) reflects the concentration of buffer.
 Normal range is 0 +/- 2 mEq/liter of base.
 Positive values express an excess of base or a deficit of acid; negative values express a deficit of base or an excess of acid.
-When the base excess is negative, it is sometimes referred to as the base deficit.
+When the base excess is negative, it is sometimes called the base deficit.